|Influences||Graeme Simsion and Gail Honeyman|

 A man and woman stood clutching at each other while the shop owner Sam stood with her hands raised above her head behind the counter.
 All three faced a man with a gun in his outstretched hand.
 The mechanism at the rear of the weapon clicked as the gunman swung his arm smoothly around and pointed the weapon at Michael.

-Michael heard a sharp intake of breath from Sam as the gun was leveled at him.
+Michael heard a sharp intake of breath from Sam as the gun was levelled at him.

 “Please, don’t.” she breathed almost inaudibly.